Skip to content

 In case you lose your SSH key and your password, you still have the option to recover your VM.

 Linux operating system: The steps in this guide apply to the CentOS operating system and should work on any other Red Hat Enterprise Linux-based system.
-For other Linux derivates, the description should work too, but some steps need to be adjusted.
+For other Linux derivatives, the description should work too, but some steps need to be adjusted.
 Examples: every Linux distribution uses another default user name and the SSH daemon name differs for EL- and Debian-derivatives.

 Reboot your VM from the web console.